Due to work on the planter this morning (before the snow started falling), I don't have much yet, but I'll add to it as I come across stuff.

 The video is pretty cool, but the most intriguing part of the story is how they got caught:

-And they might have gotten away with it had a security guard at the Goldman Sachs building across from the World Trade Center not seen one of them hurriedly packing up something out front on West Street.
+And they might have gotten away with it had a security guard at the Goldman Sachs building across from the World Trade Center not seen one of them hurriedly packing up something out front on West Street."and I would have gotten away with it if not for the security cameras and cell phone records."

 The guard called 911 to report what a police official would later describe as “something suspicious.”
 Police responded and a check of the Goldman Sachs surveillance cameras showed three parachutists alighting on the pavement.